 second time in 4 years Rosene had a player named a National NAIA Champion of Character Recipient.
 This award was presented to Junior Graham Maxwell (1 of 4 in the NAIA).
 Maxwell was also an All-Region player who carries a 3.3 GPA.
-The Lions had 4 top 25 victories including an upset of #2 Mountain State.
-The Lions finished with a national ranking of #21 in the NAIA.
+The Lions had 4 top 25 victories including an upset of No. 2 Mountain State.
+The Lions finished with a national ranking of No. 21 in the NAIA.

-In 2010-2009: (21-11) This season produced the Lions first ever NAIA national ranking getting as high as #20.
-The Lions were 20-5 at one point before losing their top 2 scores to injuries, one being a season-ending injury and the other a 6 game injury.
+In 2009-2010: (21-11) This season produced the Lion’s first-ever NAIA national ranking getting as high as No. 20.
+The Lions were 20-5 at one point before losing their top 2 scores to injuries, one being a season-ending injury and the other a 6-game injury.
 The Lions were in the top 4 in points per game, offensive field goal %, and Defensive field goal percentage in the SSAC.
-Tedrick Hudson was named all-conference.
+Tedrick Hudson was named SSAC all-conference.

-In 2008-2007: (16-17) Rosenes first season at Emmanuel was a challenging, but rewarding year.
+In 2007-2008: (16-17) Rosene’s first season at Emmanuel was a challenging, but rewarding year.
 Rosene took over the helm late in the summer and brought in 12 new players.
-Being a young team, they grew throughout the year before getting hot in the conference tournament and landing the schools first ever NAIA national tournament bid.
+Being a young team, they grew throughout the year before getting hot in the conference tournament and landing the school’s first ever NAIA national tournament bid.
 Ray Raines was named to the SSAC All-Conference team.
 Two Lions were named to the All-Freshman team with Tedrick Hudson being named Freshman of the Year.
-Micah Hayes was 1 of 4 to receive NAIA National Champion of Character, award in the entire NAIA.
+Micah Hayes was 1 of 4 to receive the NAIA National Champion of Character award in the entire NAIA.

 Derrick D. Mason possesses a unique combination of youth development and basketball experience which has enabled him to be a tremendous asset to Coach Rosene's coaching staff.
 He is a 2001 graduate of Emmanuel College with a B.S. in Kinesiology.
 Mason's tenure as a coach began as a graduate assistant coach here at Emmanuel College under Coach Jerry Boone in 2001.
 His coaching career continued as a lay coach at Elbert County High School.
 Mason, who had been an assistant coach on the basketball staff at Elbert County High School for the previous five seasons, joined Emmanuel coaching staff in a similar capacity in August of 2009.
 During his tenure there he served under previous head coach, Brian Turner and previous head coach Larry Brown.
 He was in charge of player development which included, but not limited to, the spiritual, physical, educational and social development of the athletes.
 Mason played an intricate part in the success of the basketball program.
 This success included a trip to the AAA Elite 8 for the first time in over 10 years.
 Mason also served as Area Director for various Boys & Girls Clubs across the Southeast Region for six years.
 There he was responsible for the supervision and development of over 2,000 youth between the ages of 4-21 in the areas of Character and Leadership Development; Education and Career; Health and Life Skills; Sports Fitness and Recreation.